raestio/phone-book/README.md

 # Phone-Book
-A program adds new contacts and effectively search for contacts via ternary search tree and.
+A program adds new contacts and effectively search for contacts via ternary search tree.

-Works interactively, each line represents one processing instruction.
+Works interactively, each line on the command line represents one processing instruction.
 Instruction is either adding a new contact or to search for contacts.
 Giving instructions ends after reading entire input (reaching EOF).